Frequently Asked Questions

 Americans give hundreds of billions to charity each year and nonprofits accounting for 1 in 10 jobs in the American economy.
 These numbers suggest that the social sector is big business yet it’s really small business with a sore lack of market discipline.
 Consider: of the $378 billion in American philanthropy last year, 77% came from individual donors averaging $1500 per year.
 On the demand side, three-quarters of America’s 1.5 million nonprofits operate on budgets less than $500,000.
 The transactions between the small givers and small charities are rarely driven by any meaningful understanding of results or return on investment.

-Sagamore’s impact fund remedies this problem by bringing venture capital-style due diligence to nonprofits and companies seeking to produce social good.
-The US venture capital industry has fueled remarks invention, innovation, and economic growth.
+Commonwealth’s impact fund remedies this problem by bringing venture capital-style due diligence to nonprofits and companies seeking to produce social good.
+The US venture capital industry has fueled invention, innovation, and economic growth.
 This is due to the niche VC capital fills in the financial services industry and the diligence that is imposed before investments are made.
-Similarly, Sagamore’s fund offers seed the same levels of funding (seed or growth) and exit events and rigorous delta reports tracking financial and social returns.
+Similarly, Commonwealth’s fund offers the same levels of funding (seed or growth) and exit events and rigorous delta reports tracking financial and social returns.

 This approach is being called for by a growing class of experts.
 David Hutchison, former head of UK investment banking at Dresdner Kleinwort and chief executive of Social Finance, says that there is "considerable mileage" in bringing investment disciplines to bear on socially minded organizations, "particularly a focus on performance management and a sense of accountability for delivery."
 This elevated approach differs from too many attempts to invest in positive social or environmental impacts under the motivation of corporate responsibility more than business strategy.
 Social impact has been merely "an attractive by-product", explains Hutchison.
 "What you need to ﬁnd is capital that values the social impact being delivered and doesn't just tolerate it.
 [This] is more than an extension of philanthropy."